ywtech-javascript/spring2024/pages/_assignments/lab01.md

 ## Update your homepage to link to your tutorial06
-Please update your homepage (the index.html page you made in Lab 3) so that it links to your completed `Lab 1` web pages.
+Please update your homepage (the index.html page you made on the first day) so that it links to your completed `Lab 1` web pages.
 See Sarah's <a href="https://vanwars.github.io/ywtech-javascript" target="_blank">example homepage</a> (format the links however you like).

 ## Checklist
 Please make sure that you have completed the following: